Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 Pantheon 2$1601125,00030 GB

-While those hosts do offer some features Kinsta don’t, such as high-availability servers, they’re also a lot more expensive than Kinsta (especially when considering the resource limits).
+While those hosts do offer some features Kinsta doesn’t, such as high-availability servers, Pantheon is a lot more expensive, while Pressidium appears cheaper but offers fewer resources for the price, making it comparatively more costly.

 Kinsta Overage Fees

 If you exceed your plan’s limits, Kinsta won’t shut off your site.
-However, they will charge you overage fees if you exceed your visits, disk space or CDN bandwidth:
+However, it will charge you overage fees if you exceed your visits, disk space or CDN bandwidth:

 • Visits overage — $1 per thousand visits over your plan limit.